aws-samples/amazon-eks-security-immersion-day/content/6-network-security/4-fully-private-cluster/2-install-alb-controller-addon/index.en.md

 ```

-Download an IAM policy for the AWS Load Balancer Controller that allows it to make calls to AWS APIs on your behalf from the Cloud9 instance.
+Download an IAM policy for the AWS Load Balancer Controller that allows it to make calls to AWS APIs on your behalf from the Cloud9/Workshop IDE instance.

 ```bash